18 Top PE Activities for Dynamic Physical Education Classes

 Instructions:

-1. Divide the class into small groups of 3-4 students, arranging them in lines at opposite ends of the court or field.
+Divide the class into small groups of 3–4 at opposite ends of the court.

-2. At the signal, the first student in line performs a teacher-directed locomotor movement towards the midpoint of the relay course.
+At the signal, the first student performs a teacher-directed locomotor movement to the midpoint.

-3. Upon reaching the midpoint, they complete a predetermined exercise or movement, utilizing the available equipment.
+At the midpoint, they complete a predetermined exercise using available equipment.

-4. After the midpoint exercise, they continue to the opposite end of the course and give a high-five to their waiting teammate, signaling the next person to start their relay.
+They continue to the opposite end and give a high-five to signal the next person to start.

-5. While waiting, students on the sidelines engage in dynamic stretches, yoga poses, or balance exercises to stay active.
+Students on the sideline do dynamic stretches, yoga poses, or balance exercises while waiting.

 Here are 25 "Start Me Up" Fitness Warm up Activities on Cap'n Pete's website store or here on Teachers Pay Teachers.